CoolSpy3/hmmm-language-support/docs/README.md

 In addition to the registers and memory locations, the variables view also contains a `pc` variable which shows the value of the program counter (instruction pointer) and a `ir` variable which shows the value of the instruction register (the currently highlighted instruction).

+##### Hovers
+When the user hovers over a register or memory location in the source code, the extension will show the value of the register or memory location along with the various representations of the value.

+##### Modifying Variables

-The user can edit the values of (most) registers and memory locations (the exceptions are the program counter, the instruction register, and `r0`) by double clicking on the value and entering a new value.
+The user can edit the values of (most) registers and memory locations (the exceptions are the `pc`, `ir`, and `r0`) by double clicking on the value and entering a new value.

 New values can be entered in decimal, hexadecimal, or binary.
 Negative numbers can only be entered in decimal.
 If you want to enter a negative number in hexadecimal or binary, you must enter the two's complement representation of the number.